-- Preferred experience in plastics injection molding manufacturing or quality control
+- Preferred experience in a medical device manufacturing environment

-- Good blueprint reading skills with basic understanding of GD&T principles is preferred
+- Excellent blueprint reading skills with understanding of GD&T principles

-- Strong written/verbal communication, leadership, interpersonal and motivational skills
+- Very strong written/verbal communication, leadership, interpersonal and motivational skills

-Must be able to work a standard 40-hour workweek, with occasional overtime and weekend work.
+Must be able to work a standard 40 hour workweek with occasional overtime including weekends a possibility.
 Sitting and/or standing for extended periods of time as well as some walking within the facility.
-Must be able to have 20/20 vision with or without corrective lenses and distinguish color differences and depth perception for product and safety issues.
+Must be able to see with or without corrective lenses and distinguish color differences and depth perception for product and safety issues.
 Hearing ability should be sufficient to hear and react to audible alarms from distances up to 100 feet.
-Must be able to lift and carry various items up to 50 pounds.
+The ability to lift and carry various items up to 50 pounds.